ShEltOxPsC/panw-collect-debugs/README.md

 This script has been tested with python3.
-Paramicon must be installed for SSH connection.
+Paramiko must be installed for SSH connection.

 Install paramiko using the command below pip install paramiko or pip3 install paramiko